 Multicultural Community Services (MCS) provides a variety of programs for children aged three to eighteen with developmental disabilities and their families.
 Participants must be found eligible for services through the Department of Developmental Disabilities (DDS) and then referred to MCS by the appropriate DDS Area Office.

 Children’s Services offers families the opportunity to receive support from an MCS Service Navigator.
 The Navigator will assist families as needed in accessing generic services such as SSI, MassHealth, fuel assistance, PCA services, etc. In addition to information & referral and assistance with educational issues, this program may also provide limited funding for families to access supports such as individualized respite, assistance with medical expenses not covered by insurance, the purchase of adaptive equipment, access to transportation services or short term emergency needs.
 Prioritization for this funding is determined by the DDS area office through an assessment of needs and availability of funding.

 In addition to the services provided to children and their families through the Family Support Centers, MCS is also a provider of the following specialized services and programs for children:

-MCS provides a variety of respite options for children through the year, particularly during school vacations.
+MCS provides a variety of respite options for children throughout the year, particularly during school vacations.
 Activities have included attending local concerts, spectator sporting events, and various outdoor activities.
 The program offerings are based on the input of the participants, their families, and staff.